Bridget Jones (film series): Bridget Jones's Diary (2001)

-Bridget Jones is a binge drinking and chain smoking thirty-something British woman trying to keep her love life in order while also dealing with her job as a publisher.
-When she attends a Christmas party with her parents, they try to set her up with their neighbours' son, Mark.
-After being snubbed by Mark, she starts to fall for her boss Daniel, a handsome man who begins to send her suggestive e-mails that lead to a dinner date.
-Daniel reveals that he and Mark attended college together, in that time Mark had an affair with his fiancée.
-Bridget decides to get a new job as a TV presenter after finding Daniel being frisky with a colleague.
-At a dinner party, she runs into Mark who expresses his affection for her, Daniel claims he wants Bridget back, the two fight over her and Bridget must make a decision who she wants to be with.
+Bridget Jones is a single thirty-something English woman trying to keep her love life in order while working as a publisher's assistant.
+She attends a New Year's Day party at her parents' house, where they try to set her up with their neighbour's son, Mark Darcy, whom she instantly dislikes.
+Bridget starts flirting with her boss, Daniel Cleaver, and they start dating.
+Daniel tells her that he and Mark attended university together and that Mark had an affair with his fiancée, which makes Bridget think worse of Mark.
+Bridget finds that Daniel has cheated on her, so she quits her publishing job and goes to work in television.
+At a dinner party, she runs into Mark who tells her he likes her "just the way she is".
+Mark and Daniel fight over Bridget, and she ultimately decides she wants to be with Mark.